 Mini-Lessons: Teaching a Range of Literacy Skills

-MTP is an incredibly useful instructional practice because it allows you to teach into a wide-range of literacy skills.
+MTP is an incredibly useful instructional practice because it allows you to teach into a wide range of literacy skills.
 Your mini-lesson is your opportunity to help children gain exposure to and practice with one specific literacy skill or strategy that was embedded into the content of your writing.
-Over the course of time, varying your primary literacy objective and the way you engage your children will help to maintain their interest and keep MTP an energizing instructional practice.
+Over the course of time, varying your primary literacy objective and the way you engage your children will help to maintain their interest and preserve the energizing quality of MTP.

 Mini-Lessons: Structures to Engage a Variety of Learners

-As Patricia Vitale –Reilly explains in Engaging Every Learner, engagement is the act of being invested in learning.
+As Patricia Vitale-Reilly explains in Engaging Every Learner, engagement is the act of being invested in learning.
 Children can be engaged in the classroom on many levels.
 For example, they can be behaviorally engaged, which means they are participating and focusing and following classroom procedures.
-They can also be cognitively engaged which means they are actively thinking, reflecting and challenging themselves.
+They can also be cognitively engaged which means they are actively thinking, reflecting, and challenging themselves.
 They can also be emotionally engaged which means that are interested in learning and connecting with you and their classmates.
-As educational research demonstrates, the more time students spend engaged during instruction, the more they learn.
+As educational research demonstrates, the more time children spend engaged during instruction, the more they learn.

 Therefore, when you plan your mini-lessons, take the time to plan how you will engage your children.
 There are many engagement strategies you can use.
 Consider which engagement strategy best fits your goal when planning.
-Varying the types of mini-lesson you do will also aid in keeping MTP a thoughtful and engaging practice in your room.
+Varying the types of mini-lesson you do will also aid in making sure MTP remains a thoughtful and engaging practice in your room.